Key facts

 Course overview

 Get a specialist qualification in finance with Deakin’s Graduate Diploma of Finance.
-Study at a university ranked in the top 1% in the world for finance* and graduate with the skills and knowledge to advance your career.
+Study at a university ranked in the top 150 worldwide for finance* and graduate with the skills and knowledge to advance your career.

 Want to build a versatile skill set that can be adapted to meet your career goals?

-The coursework and research components of this course have been designed to enhance professional practice in a range of financial domains, which may be of particular interest to you if you’re currently working as a finance professional.
+The coursework and research components of this course have been designed to enhance professional practice in a range of financial domains, which may be of particular interest to you if you are currently working as a finance professional.

 If you have a non-business undergraduate degree, or you’re keen to acquire a professional qualification in finance, this course will also be suitable for you.
 You will study a combination of core units and electives, enabling you to tailor your studies to suit your goals.